Plan ahead to stay safe

 Families with children

 Disasters are scary for everyone, especially for children.
-Visit these websites to find resources including how to talk to children about disasters, emergency kits for kids, activity books and more:
+Resources including how to talk to children about disasters, emergency kits for kids, and activity books can help.

 Resource families (foster care)